TotallyNotRobots/datalore/README.md

 # DataLore
 DataLore is a Discord Bot built specifically for Star Trek focused Discord servers.
 Although it does have potential to be used in other arenas.
 Datalore is licensed under the GPL V3.

+This is a fork of [jcboysha-117/datalore](https://gitlab.com/jcboysha-117/datalore) on GitLab.

 ## Features
 - Commands for playing Star Trek Adventures
 - Trivia game with a growing database of questions